Although the outcome of our study abroad applications is not entirely in our hands, you can plan to get more admits when applying to MS/MBA programs.

 Your school list should be aligned with your risk profile.
 Make sure it is.

 I have seen some super smart students applying very aggressively but then left distraught with rejections.
-Don’t get there.
+Don’t reach that stage.
 Know the risk when you apply aggressively and be prepared if things don’t work out in your favor.
 If admit is so critical for you, do apply to some safe schools as well and be prepared to go there if needed.
-Nothing is worse than applying to some school but not feeling comfortable in going there (why would you apply to such a school at all?)
+Nothing is worse than applying to a school but not feeling comfortable in going there (why would you apply to such a school at all?)

 As always, Gita said it best – “do what is in your hands, don’t fret about the outcome”.
 But yes, what you can do is be emotionally mature and plan accordingly.
 If you are prepared, you would know what lies ahead of admits as well as rejects.
 Reject is not the end of this world.
 You can do something meaningful this year and reapply – perhaps get into much better school anyways (called a blessing in disguise and it had happened with me).
 Its how you look at things that matters.